iterorganization/IMAS-Python/docs/source/index.rst

    define TOC here, but it'll be put in the sidebar by the theme

 ==================
-imas-python manual
+IMAS-Python manual
 ==================

-imas-python is a pure-python library to handle arbitrarily nested data structures. imas-python is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.
+IMAS-Python is a pure-python library to handle arbitrarily nested data structures.
+IMAS-Python is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.